-Most of my research deals with the question of how modern day authoritarian governments control information.
-I am especially interested in the use and impact of cyber operations, online censoring, propaganda, indoctrination and repressive Internet laws.
-My general research interests include comparative politics, conflict studies, contentious politics, and quantitative methods.
+Most of my research deals with the question of how modern day authoritarian governments control information and how citizens respond to such policies.
+I am especially interested in cyber operations, online censoring, propaganda, indoctrination, and repressive Internet laws.
+My general research interests include comparative politics, political behavior, and quantitative methods.

 - Master's thesis in Political Science (STV4992)